-A penalty mark is made 2.1 m from the midpoint between the goalposts and equidistant to them. (replaces: Within each penalty area, a penalty mark is made 11 m (12 yds) from the midpoint between the goalposts and equidistant to them.)
+A penalty mark is made at 2.1m for AdultSize and 1.5m for KidSize and TeenSize from the midpoint between the goalposts and equidistant to them. (replaces: Within each penalty area, a penalty mark is made 11 m (12 yds) from the midpoint between the goalposts and equidistant to them.)

-120 (suspended: An arc of a circle with a radius of 9.15 m (10 yds) from the center of each penalty mark is drawn outside the penalty area.)
+(suspended: An arc of a circle with a radius of 9.15 m (10 yds) from the centre of each penalty mark is drawn outside the penalty area.)